 7. Praia da Baia – Espinho Beach

 Praia da Baia is one of the best beaches for surfing in Portugal.
-The white-sand beach is located between the two breakwaters next to a wide pedestrian promenade.
+The white-sand beach is between the two breakwaters next to a wide pedestrian promenade.
 It is excellent for swimming, surfing and simply relaxing on the beach.

 This beach on Costa Verde is very popular with locals and visitors throughout the year.
-Plus, it draws an even bigger crowd whenever there are competitions held at Praia da Baía.
+Plus, it draws an even bigger crowd whenever competitions are held at Praia da Baía.
 Athletes come to this beach to compete in beach volleyball, surfing and bodyboard championships.

-You don’t have to bring many things to Praia da Baia.
-It is possible to rent a sunshade on the beach.
+It is possible to rent a sunshade on the Espinho beach.
 And if you want to surf, board rentals are available at one of the surf schools.
 And when you are hungry, there are seafood restaurants and beach cafes by the promenade.

 Moreover, if you stick around until the end of the day, you can catch an awesome sunset on the beach.